zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

      - Integrated with Clerk authentication:
        - Added automatic redirection to `/sign-in` for unauthenticated users
        - Updated sign-in page with proper redirect URLs after successful authentication
+   - ✅ DONE

-7. Build a dynamic Practice page: ✅ DONE
+7. Build a dynamic Practice page:
    - Create a dynamic route `/pages/practice/[tongueId].tsx` to load a selected tongue twister.
    - Include UI elements: a recording button to start the speech recording, a visual indicator for listening, and a display area for real-time feedback.
    - Reference: [App Flow Document] & [PRD Section 4.
 Core Features - Real-Time Speech Analysis]